 In Master of the Game, Kate Blackwell decides to disinherit her favorite granddaughter Eve — whom she had chosen to inherit her company — when it becomes clear that she believes the world should revolve around her and has tried more than once to kill her innocent sister Alexandra simply for existing.
 Eve winds up on a living allowance that's just enough to afford a small, unfashionable New York City apartment.
 Unfortunately, this doesn't break Eve because she is an excellent Gold Digger and thus free to continue plotting against Alexandra and Kate.

-Virgil suggested that the motto of the Roman Empire was parcere subjectis et debellare superbos, which means something like "To spare the humble and with war to crush the proud."
+Virgil suggested that the motto of the Roman Empire was parcere subjectis et debellare superbos, which translates to "Spare the humble and weaken the pride."

 In the Mortal Instruments series, the Inquisitor gets a glorious one in the second book.
 After being nothing but condescending to Jace merely because he's the son of the Big Bad, she finds out that her plan to trade Jace to Valentine for the two Mortal Instruments that he has isn't going to work, because despite what she thought, Valentine doesn't care about Jace, only the instruments.
 This causes her to have a Freak Out and a bsod until Maryse snaps her out of it.